 Veterans Advocacy Clinic

 The Veterans Advocacy Clinic emerged after a decade of independent pro bono work for veterans by Professor Hillary Wandler.
 She began representing veterans on their VA claims and appeals in 2006, after her father faced difficulty with the VA.
-In 2009, Wandler accepted a teaching position at ABIII Law School, and continued her work, as students began to work alongside her as an external clinic placement.
+In 2009, Wandler accepted a teaching position at the Alexander Blewett III School of Law, and continued her work, as students began to work alongside her as an external clinic placement.
 In 2017, the Veterans Advocacy Clinic was established as an in-house clinic at the School.
 The Clinic serves a dual purpose: to serve low-income veterans in need of legal services for VA claims or appeals or DoD discharge upgrades; and to give students hands-on experience practicing law in a complex setting.
 To these ends, students handle veterans’ cases under the supervision of Prof. Wandler.